 - Double the coconut.
 Coconut flakes are a good alternative to shredded coconut.

 - If you don’t have wheat germ, use more ground flax.
 Omitting the wheat germ makes this recipe gluten-free.

 - If you don’t have ground flax, use more wheat germ….

-- Add dried fruit after the granola cools for a great chewy texture addition.
+- Add dried fruit (raisins, cranberries, dried cherries, apricots, etc.) after the granola cools for a great chewy texture addition.

-- 3 cups oats (old fashioned, rolled, or extra thick – I like extra thick rolled oats)
+- 3 cups oats (old fashioned, rolled, or extra thick rolled)

 - 1 teaspoon ground cinnamon

 - ½ cup honey (or substitute½ cup packed brown sugar, or a combination of brown sugar and honey)

 - 3 tablespoons canola oil or coconut oil